-Turning Towards a Radical Listening is an immersive audio-visual metaphor in which an audience is asked to reckon and reconcile with how their sonic experienc is represented, documented, given language and transcribed over the course of apx.
+Turning Towards a Radical Listening is an immersive audio-visual metaphor in which an audience is asked to reconcile how their sonic experience is represented, documented, given language and transcribed by AI algorithms over the course of apx.
 70 minutes.
-The resulting nonsense concrete poem demands consideration of how we exist between input and output—holding space fo us to tune into what has been lost in translation.
+The resulting nonsense concrete poem demands consideration of how we exist between input and output—holding space for us to tune into what can be lost in translation.

-In an age of information, in which meaning is so often generated throug processes akin to machine learning—patterned behavior based on biase data sets—Turning Towards a Radical Listening questions the ways in which language and algorithms shape and even program our lives.
+In an age of information, in which meaning is so often generated through processes akin to machine learning—patterned behavior based on biased data sets—Turning Towards a Radical Listening questions the ways in which language and algorithms shape and even program our lives.

 An extension of this project, titled Fragment Scapes, was opened to the public at Knockdown Center November 2–December 14, 2019.